 Identifying outbreaks early is more critical than ever given the higher transmission rates associated with Delta.
-The announcement from the White House that OSHA will soon be issuing rules requiring organizations with 100 or more employees to track weekly testing of unvaccinated employees, which can be a difficult administrative undertaking, adds considerable urgency to finding a solution.
+The November 4 ETS announcement from The Occupational Safety & Health Administration (OSHA) now requires organizations with 100 or more employees to mandate a COVID-19 vaccination policy or track weekly testing of unvaccinated employees, which can be a difficult administrative undertaking, adds considerable urgency to finding a solution.
 Combined with new recommendations on booster shots, this dynamic situation keeps raising the bar of what these programs need to manage.

 Covid-related hospitalizations recently exceeded 100,000 patients nationwide, a level not seen since January 2021, before vaccines were widely available.
 This rapid surge has forced some companies to delay planned returns to in-person work, various locations to impose proof of vaccination for patrons, and organizations like McDonald’s to reconsider closing indoor seating in counties with high levels of Covid cases.

 Other indicators of potential disruptions continue to emerge: